Hazardous Materials (HAZMAT) Checklists

 - Set up sharing of standardized HAZMAT inspection checklists for individuals or groups of safety officers

-- Visualize data collected so you can spot and track the trends that matter
+- Analyze data collected from HAZMAT audits and inspections so you can spot and track the trends that matter

 HAZMAT Incident Checklist

-A HAZMAT incident checklist is used by safety officers and first responders to assess the dangers of a HAZMAT incident and determine the appropriate action to mitigate hazards.
-Use this HAZMAT checklist for time-sensitive events and efficiently record variables surrounding the incident such as the weather, needed action, agencies contacted, and take optional photos of the incident for more context of the situation.
+This HAZMAT incident checklist is used by safety officers and first responders to assess the dangers of a HAZMAT incident and determine the appropriate action to mitigate hazards.
+Use this HAZMAT checklist for time-sensitive events and immediately create HAZMAT reports that detail variables surrounding the incident such as the weather, needed action, agencies contacted, and take optional photos of the incident for more context of the situation.

 Safety Data Sheet (SDS) HAZMAT Template